aws/amazon-q-connectjs/README.md

 ## GetRecommendations

-Retrieves recommendations for the specified session.
+Retrieves recommendations (e.g. detected intents) for the specified session.
 To avoid retrieving the same recommendations in subsequent calls, use NotifyRecommendationsReceived.
 This API supports long-polling behavior with the `waitTimeSeconds` parameter.
 Short poll is the default behavior and only returns recommendations already available.
-To perform a manual query against an assistant, use the QueryAssistant API.
 For more information check out the [GetRecommendations](https://docs.aws.amazon.com/amazon-q-connect/latest/APIReference/API_GetRecommendations.html) API reference.

 ### URI Request Parameters